awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 The following additional switches are available only with the modern bootstrapping template\.
 + \-\-cloudformation\-execution\-policies specifies the ARNs of managed policies that should be attached to the deployment role assumed by AWS CloudFormation during deployment of your stacks\.
 At least one policy is required; otherwise, AWS CloudFormation will attempt to deploy without permissions and deployments will fail\.
 + \-\-trust lists the AWS accounts that may deploy into the environment being bootstrapped\.
 Use this flag when bootstrapping an environment that a CDK Pipeline in another environment will deploy into\.
 The account doing the bootstrapping is always trusted\.
++ \-\-trust\-for\-lookup lists the AWS accounts that may look up context information from the environment being bootstrapped\.
+Use this flag to give accounts permission to synthesize stacks that will be deployed into the environment, without actually giving them permission to deploy those stacks directly\.
+Accounts specified under \-\-trust are always trusted for context lookup\.
 + \-\-qualifier a string that is added to the names of all resources in the bootstrap stack\.
 A qualifier lets you avoid name clashes when you provision two bootstrap stacks in the same environment\.
 The default is `hnb659fds` \(this value has no significance\)\.
 Changing the qualifier will require changes to your AWS CDK app \(see [Stack synthesizers](#bootstrapping-synthesizers)\)\.

+**Important**
+The modern bootstrap template effectively grants the permissions implied by the `--cloudformation-execution-policies` to any AWS account in the `--trust` list, which by default will extend permissions to read and write to any resource in the bootstrapped account\.
+Make sure to [configure the bootstrapping stack](#bootstrapping-customizing) with policies and trusted accounts you are comfortable with\.

 ### Customizing the template<a name="bootstrapping-customizing-extended"></a>